mupofps/docker-sshd/README.md

 Authorized keys must be either owned by root (uid/gid 0), or owned by the uid/gid that corresponds to the uid/gid and user specified in `SSH_USERS`.

-## SFTP mode

-When in sftp only mode (activated by setting `SFTP_MODE=true`) the container will only accept sftp connections.
-All sftp actions will be chrooted to the `SFTP_CHROOT` directory which defaults to "/data".

-Please note that all components of the pathname in the ChrootDirectory directive must be root-owned directories that are not writable by any other user or group (see `man 5 sshd_config`).

-## SCP or Rsync modes

-When in scp or rsync only mode (activated by setting `SCP_MODE=true` or `RSYNC_MODE=true` respectively) the container will only accept scp or rsync connections.
-No chroot is provided.

-This is provided by using [rssh](http://www.pizzashack.org/rssh/) restricted shell.

 ## Custom Scripts